NOAA-OWP/NextGen_Regionalization/README.md

 # Parameter/Fomulation Regionalization for NextGen

-**Description**: NextGen regionalization is adapted from the NWM regionalization framework (see below), which uses a physical similarity-based approach to transfer model formulations and parameters from calibrated basins (donors) to uncalibrated areas (receivers).
+**Description**: NextGen regionalization is adapted from the NWMv3.0 regionalization framework (see below), which uses a physical similarity-based approach to transfer model formulations and parameters from calibrated basins (donors) to uncalibrated areas (receivers).
 Currently, the framework considers two different sets of basin attributes to represent physical similarity: Hydrologic Landscape Regions (HLR, Winter 2001 and Wolock et al. 2004 ) and Catchment Attributes and Meteorology for Large-sample Studies (CAMELS, Addor et al. 2017).

 A few notes: